403-html/htd-tstepien/README.md

-- 👋 Hi, I’m @htd-tstepien
+- 👋 Hi, I’m @htd-tstepien, also I have second account @403-html
 - 👀 I’m interested in astronomy, skateboarding, traveling
 - 🌱 I’m currently learning NodeJS
 - 📫 How to reach me - for example on [linkedin](https://www.linkedin.com/in/tymoteusz-stepien/) or [facebook](https://www.facebook.com/white.leash)